percona/psmysql-docs/docs/flexibility/sequence_table.md

 SELECT <expr(value)> FROM SEQUENCE_TABLE(n) AS tt;
 ```

-The first number in the series, the initial term, is defined as `0` and the series ends with a value less then `n`.
+The first number in the series, the initial term, is defined as `0` and the series ends with a value less than `n`.
 In this example, enter the following statement to generate a sequence:

 ```sql
 mysql> SELECT * FROM SEQUENCE_TABLE(3) AS tt;